Skip to content

 Step 3 – Apply online

-We review applications from April to May after the intake period is complete.
-Applications will be notified of grant decision by email approximately eight weeks after the application intake period ends.
+We review applications from May to June after the intake period is complete.
+Applicants will be notified of grant decisions by email approximately eight weeks after the application intake period ends.

 Contact us